milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Artifact Registry: Artifact Registry is a service for managing container images and packages.
 It is integrated with Google Cloud tooling and runtimes and comes with support for native artifact protocols.
 This makes it simple to integrate it with your CI/CD tooling to set up automated pipelines.

-Cloud SDK: Cloud SDK is a set of tools to manage resources and applications hosted on Google Cloud Platform.
-It includes the gcloud, gsutil, and bq command line tools.
-The gcloud command-line tool provides the primary command-line interface to Google Cloud Platform.

 Container Registry: Container Registry is a private Docker image storage system on Google Cloud Platform.
 The registry can be accessed through an HTTPS endpoint, so you can pull images from your machine, whether it's a Compute Engine instance or your own hardware.

 Cloud Build: Cloud Build is a service that executes your builds on Google Cloud Platform infrastructure.
 Cloud Build can import source code from Cloud Storage, Cloud Source Repositories, GitHub, or Bitbucket; execute a build to your specifications; and produce artifacts such as Docker containers or Java archives.